Spirals-Team/test4repair-experiments/results/chart/25/jGenProg/readme.md

 Nb of EvoSuite Tests: 50

-Nb of Failing EvoSuite Tests: 50
+Nb of Failing EvoSuite Tests: 15

 ---
 #Seed: 26

 ## Patch 167 #  jGenProg+MinImpact With Seed 26

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.data.KeyedObjects2D : 108